Project Gigabit – Change through Regulatory Compliance

 The contract terms and conditions can be complex and onerous, and a careful review is recommended given the extensive obligations on operators.
 This is particularly the case for operators that may have insufficient procedures or resources; such as having a business analysis and project governance practice in place to identify gaps and implement new procedures.

+Regulatory change control will help support your bid and align your organisation to the new regulatory environment.
 Transformation requires a clear understanding of regulatory requirements; understanding what is stipulated in the Government contract, assessing, and addressing internal operating model adjustments, and reviewing the end-to-end supply chain in detail.
 Failure to comply could results in fines, withdrawal of subsidies, or onerous legal action.

 It is essential that advice is taken early to identify potential issues.
 Early engagement helps ensure sufficient time for delivering the project.